Florida Reserve Study Requirements (2026)

 Are reserve funds required for Florida HOAs?
 No. Florida law does not require HOAs to perform reserve studies.
 However, if your association establishes reserve accounts, Florida Statute 720.303(6) sets rules for how those reserves are calculated, disclosed, and used.
 Most boards commission a professional reserve study anyway, because it’s the most reliable way to set accurate reserve contributions.

-Are reserve funds required for Florida HOAs?
+Do we need to maintain reserve accounts?
 Florida HOA law does not force every association to maintain reserve accounts.
 But once reserves are established—either by the developer, by the governing documents, or by a membership vote—the board must budget, track, and use those funds according to 720.303(6).
 Members can vote each year to waive or reduce statutory reserves, but only with the proper disclosures and a majority of the total voting interests.

 What can HOA reserve funds be used for in Florida?
 Florida HOA reserve funds are intended for capital expenditures and deferred maintenance of common areas—large, infrequent projects like roof replacement, paving, exterior painting, or major mechanical systems.
 Using reserves for other purposes generally requires a membership vote to re-purpose those funds.